CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/README.md

 and Google Mock use.
 However, if your project already uses TR1 tuple, you need to tell Google Test and Google Mock to use the same TR1 tuple library the rest of your project uses, or the two tuple implementations will clash.
-To do that, add
+To do that, add1

     -DGTEST_USE_OWN_TR1_TUPLE=0

 to the compiler flags while compiling Google Test, Google Mock, and your tests.
-If you want to force Google Test and Google Mock to use their own tuple library, just add
+If you want to force Google Test and Google Mock to use their own tuple library, just add1

     -DGTEST_USE_OWN_TR1_TUPLE=1